 Identifying customers who don’t have conventional forms of ID

 For example, they may not have a driver’s licence or a birth certificate, the information in their identification documents could be out of date, or there could be conflicting information in different documents.
-This might be the case for Aboriginal and Torres Strait Islander customers who live in remote areas, customers who are affected by a natural disaster such as bushfires, transgender customers, people with limited access to identity documents (such as those who are experiencing or have experienced family and domestic violence, people experiencing homelessness or with an address inconsistent with their identity documents), or customers who have come to Australia as refugees.
+This might be the case for Aboriginal and Torres Strait Islander customers, customers who are affected by a natural disaster such as bushfires, transgender customers, people with limited access to identity documents (such as those who are experiencing or have experienced family and domestic violence, people experiencing homelessness or with an address inconsistent with their identity documents), or customers who have come to Australia as refugees or other social or cultural circumstances that make it more difficult for a person to identify themselves or to access conventional identity documents.

 AUSTRAC recommends a flexible approach to identifying and verifying customers who don’t have conventional ID, while taking into account your own money laundering/terrorism financing risk profile.
 For example, you might use several types of secondary documents to establish a customer’s identity instead of a primary identification document.